Posted on :: Tags: , , , ,

 };

-After building these attributes of the pattern, and strip the pattern from initial and final /, and other semantic-changing elements, we build a pattern:
+After building these attributes of the pattern and stripping the pattern from the initial and final /, and other semantic-changing elements, we build a pattern:

 let pattern = Pattern::<String> {